cbanack/comic-vine-scraper/README.md

 ### Pull Requests

 At this point, I am not accepting large pull requests -- if you want to make major changes, please feel free to create your own fork!
 Comic Vine Scraper is a stable, mature project and my work on it these days is simply maintenance and bug fixing.
-I'm likely to accept well-written pull requests for straightforward bug fixes and small improvements, but _please contact me_ before you start doing any major work.
+I'm likely to accept well-written pull requests for straightforward fixes and small improvements, but _please contact me_ before you start doing any major work.

 ### License